Markets Leap on French Election Results

 "European banks should be prime beneficiaries of policies that are pro-growth, pro-stimulus and not protectionist in nature," he said.

 Bank shares rallied around the world.
-Banks in the Stoxx Europe 600 rose 4.8% and the KBW Nasdaw Bank Index of large U.S. commercial lenders climbed 2.6%.
+Banks in the Stoxx Europe 600 rose 4.8% and the KBW Nasdaq Bank Index of large U.S. commercial lenders climbed 2.5%.

 Government bonds sold off in the U.S., Germany, the U.K. and Japan.
 The yield on the 10-year U.S. Treasury rose to 2.275% from 2.234% on Friday.
 Yields rise as bond prices fall.